 For Eclipse perform the following steps:

-- Copy the dyn4j.jar to your project in eclipse.
+- Copy the dyn4j jar file to your project in eclipse.

-- Right click on the dyn4j.jar and select Build Path → Add to Build Path
+- Right click on it and select Build Path → Add to Build Path

 Watch the video below for a full description on how to get a new Eclipse project setup to use dyn4j: